PiechZ/mobile-recovery-plan/guides/bitwarden-recovery.md

    - Consider setting up emergency access for a trusted person (Premium feature)
    - This allows designated contacts to request access to your vault in emergencies

-2. **Recovery Codes**
+2. **Recovery Codes - CRITICAL**
-   - Ensure your BitWarden recovery codes are stored securely outside of your vault
-   - Store printed copies in a secure physical location
+   - **Print physical copies** of your BitWarden recovery codes and store them in a secure location (e.g., home safe, safety deposit box)
+   - Keep these printed backup codes separate from your digital devices
-   - Consider a secondary digital backup (not on your primary device)
+   - Consider multiple secure locations for critical backup codes
+   - Label them clearly but discreetly (avoid marking them as "BitWarden Master Password")
+   - Review and verify these printed codes periodically to ensure they remain legible and accessible
+   - For additional security, consider splitting the recovery information across multiple physical locations

 3. **Multiple Device Access**
    - Install BitWarden on multiple devices to ensure redundant access